HM Prison Service: 18th century

-During the eighteenth century, British justice used a wide variety of measures to punish crime, including fines, the pillory and whipping.
-Transportation to the Thirteen American Colonies was often offered, until 1776, as an alternative to the death penalty, which could be imposed for many offences including pilfering.
-When they ran out of prisons in 1776 they used old sailing vessels which came to be called hulks as places of temporary confinement.
+During the eighteenth century, a wide variety of measures were used to punish crime, including fines, the pillory, and whipping.
+Until 1776, transportation to the American colonies was often offered as an alternative to the death penalty; which could be imposed for many offences including pilfering.
+When prison spaces were exhausted in 1776, sailing vessels (hulks) were used for temporary confinement.

-The most notable reformer was John Howard who, having visited several hundred prisons across England and Europe, beginning when he was high sheriff of Bedfordshire, published The State of the Prisons in 1777.
-He was particularly appalled to discover prisoners who had been acquitted but were still confined because they couldn't pay the jailer's fees.
-He proposed that each prisoner should be in a separate cell with separate sections for women felons, men felons, young offenders and debtors.
-The prison reform charity, the Howard League for Penal Reform, takes its name from John Howard.
+The most notable reformer was high sheriff of Bedfordshire John Howard.
+Having visited several hundred prisons across England and Europe, Howard published The State of the Prisons in 1777.
+He discovered prisoners who were confined, despite being acquitted, as they could not pay the jailer's fees.
+Howard proposed that each prisoner should be in a separate cell, with separate sections for female felons, male felons, young offenders, and debtors.
+The prison reform charity, the Howard League for Penal Reform, is Howard's namesake.

-The Penitentiary Act which passed in 1779 following his agitation introduced solitary confinement, religious instruction and a labor regime and proposed two state penitentiaries, one for men and one for women.
-These were never built due to disagreements in the committee and pressures from wars with France and jails remained a local responsibility.
-But other measures passed in the next few years provided magistrates with the powers to implement many of these reforms and eventually in 1815 jail fees were abolished.
+The Penitentiary Act passed in 1779 following Howard's agitation.
+It introduced solitary confinement, religious instruction, a labour regime, and proposed two state penitentiaries: one for men and one for women.
+These were never built due to disagreements in the committee and pressures from wars with France, so jails remained a local responsibility.
+But other measures passed in the next few years providing magistrates with the powers to implement many of these reforms.
+In 1815 jail fees were abolished.

 19th century

-Quakers such as Elizabeth Fry continued to publicise the dire state of prisons as did Charles Dickens in his novels David Copperfield and Little Dorrit about the Marshalsea.
+Quakers such as Elizabeth Fry continued to publicise the dire state of prisons as did Charles Dickens about the Marshalsea in his novels David Copperfield and Little Dorrit.
 Samuel Romilly managed to repeal the death penalty for theft in 1806, but repealing it for other similar offences brought in a political element that had previously been absent.
-The Society for the Improvement of Prison Discipline, founded in 1816, supported both the Panopticon for the design of prisons and the use of the treadwheel as a means of hard labor.
+The Society for the Improvement of Prison Discipline, founded in 1816, supported both the Panopticon for the design of prisons and the use of the treadwheel as a means of hard labour.
 By 1824, 54 prisons had adopted this means of discipline.
-Robert Peel's Gaols Act 1823 attempted to impose uniformity in the country but local prisons remained under the control of magistrates until the Prison Act 1877.
+Robert Peel's Gaols Act 1823 (4 Geo.
+4. c.
+64) attempted to impose uniformity in the country but local prisons remained under the control of magistrates until the Prison Act 1877.

 The American separate system attracted the attention of some reformers and led to the creation of Millbank Prison in 1816 and Pentonville prison in 1842.
 By now the end of transportation to Australia and the use of hulks was in sight and Joshua Jebb set an ambitious program of prison building with one large prison opening per year.